 The DOE is lending internet-enabled iPads to support remote learning for students.
 If your family has been sharing devices, or has unstable internet, a DOE iPad could be a big help.
 Here’s the link to request a device: https://coronavirus.schools.nyc/RemoteLearningDevices

-Help NYC get the funding and representation to which we are entitled by filling out the Census form today!
+Help NYC get the funding and representation we are entitled to by filling out the Census form today!
 Go to 2020census.gov/ or call 844-330-2020 to complete your Census today.
 New York City’s future depends on it!

 HOW: Go to 2020census.gov/.
 There are just 10 questions and it takes less than 10 minutes to complete.
 Your answers are completely confidential, and there are NO questions about citizenship.

 WHEN: The 2020 Census ends this month on September 30th.
 Please respond today!

 Free Online Class for NYC Families from Inside Schools

 Inside Schools launched “How to Support Online Learning at Home,” a free online class for NYC families.
 It was designed by InsideSchools editor in chief Dr. Tom Liam Lynch, a former education technology professor and parent of a soon-to-be middle schooler.
 You can take the class at your own pace and convenience.
 If you are extra worried about the reopening of school this year—as many families are—this class will help you get ready.

 Common Denominator, formerly known as Top Honors, will offer their FREE math tutoring program virtually for the 2020-2021 school year.
 They are accepting applications for students who will be enrolled in the 5th-8th grades starting fall 2020.

 C/D participation requires that students have access to the following:

 - Review and submit an application here.